amarHDev/Dashboard1/README.md

 Build point of sale dashboard with HTML and CSS

 # Visit the web site
-Take a look for the final rendering here  https://henni-amar-cv.netlify.com/ .
+Take a look for the final rendering here  https://posdashboard1.netlify.com/ .

+# for more details about me
+Visit my portfolio at https://henni-amar-cv.netlify.com/